frictionlessdata/website/README.md

 This is the new FrictionlessData.io website to be released in 2020.
 It reflects the recent updates made to Frictionless Data project setup and brand.

+For issues related to this website please open an issue here: https://github.com/frictionlessdata/project/issues.

 ## Development

 ```console